• Hungarian Language

 • Drooling Tendency: The Care-Tzu is a perfect example of a very low drooling tendency.

-• Watchdog Ability: Care-Tzu dogs are good watchdogs.
+• Watchdog Rating: Care-Tzu dogs are good watchdogs.

-• Adaptability: Care-Tzu dogs adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Care-Tzu dogs adapt well to lifestyle changes and different living environments.

 • Cat Friendly: Care-Tzu dogs are cat-friendly dogs.